 How to wind a baby … Birthzang’s Amazing Baby Burp Technique!

-But burping babies are just as much a challenge, and while Birthzang can’t really claim to have invented how to wind a baby, it is always helpful to have a good summary of all the different ways you can try to burp your baby.
+But burping babies is just as much of a challenge, and while we can’t claim to have invented how to wind a baby, it is always helpful to have a good summary of all the different ways you can try to burp your baby.

 How to wind a baby… general rule of thumb is that burps are usually required during or at the end of every feed, whether your baby is breast or bottle fed.
-Some may need more burping than others, but you can usually tell if a baby needs winding as their legs tend to curl up to their chest when they cry.
+Some may need more burping than others.

 As the Wind Blows…Birthzang’s Amazing Baby Fart Expulsion Technique!